How Much Food Do You Need for a Party? A Complete Planning Guide

 BBQ (5-6 oz meat per person)

-BBQ is the most generous meat portion because it's the main event and casual atmosphere means people eat more.
-Account for bone weight—buy more than you'd buy for a seated dinner.
+BBQ gets the most generous meat portion because it's the main attraction and the casual atmosphere means people eat more.
+Don't forget bone weight — you'll need to buy more than you would for a seated dinner.

 - Burgers: 0.33 lb (5.3 oz) raw per person; shrinks to 4 oz cooked